 There are a variety of excellent museums in Bend Oregon.
-When you think of Bend, it’s easy to picture its breathtaking natural landscapes and the myriad of outdoor adventures it offers.
-Yet, nestled within this charming region lies a rich cultural history that often goes overlooked.
+When you think of Bend, it’s easy to picture its breathtaking natural landscapes and the myriads of outdoor adventures it offers.

 Bend’s historical museums are a captivating blend of human history, nature and ecology, and interactive learning